 … stretch, use a foam-roller, and maybe pop some Arnica.

 A couple of recent studies indicate that taking painkillers to counteract inflammation might ultimately be doing you more harm than good—not only is it taxing on the kidneys, but it can slow muscle regeneration, which ultimately leaves you weaker.

 The good news is that you can still prevent muscle soreness pretty effectively by making sure you thoroughly stretch before your workout.
-Foam-rolling gets deep into your connective issue and tiny muscle fibers, and it also helps boost circulation and reduces bloating.
+Foam-rolling gets deep into your connective tissue and tiny muscle fibers, and it also helps boost circulation and reduces bloating.
 If you're running late for class or are already pretty sore to begin with, some people find that Arnica (a natural anti-inflammatory) is a safer alternative to ibuprofen or Tylenol.
 (As always, check with your doc before taking any kind of new medication—even if it's OTC and natural.)

 Instead of an energy drink…